 Your credit will transfer – you’re all set!

 This is the answer you are looking for!
 This means the credit that you earn on your semester will count towards your degree.
 Before you go, you’ll want to request the exact credit you’ll be getting for each course (if they haven’t told you already).
-This can sometimes take a month, or more, since each course needs to go to a specific academic department at your school for approval.
+This can sometimes take a month, or more, since each course may need to go to a specific academic department at your school for approval.
 The good news is that you’ll know exactly what all your credit will count for way before you arrive on campus.
-You’ll also want to check on the minimum GPA in order to transfer, just in case.
+You’ll also want to check on the minimum GPA expected in order to transfer, just in case.

 Your credit will transfer – but you’ll have to reapply as a transfer student

 Good news and bad news here.
 The good news is that you will be able to get college credit for your semester with Verto Education!
 Most likely, you’ll even be able to get the credit to transfer to general education requirements.
 This means that you might not qualify for some merit scholarships, and there might be specific courses that you need to take before you transfer.
 All questions you should ask your admission counselor.
 You will still be able to access the FAFSA, if you are applying for need-based financial aid or loans, and stay on track to graduate in four years.
 Each institution and each case is very different so make sure you schedule a call with the Verto team to talk through if this is an option for you.
 In a lot of cases, students can retain all of their scholarships, and transfer in seamlessly with general education credits once you’ve completed your time with Verto.

 You can take a year off – but you can’t earn credit

 This is, obviously, not the answer you were hoping for.
 While colleges are generally happy to help students defer, and even encourage taking a year off, there are still a few who have policies against earning college credits during your year break.
 You might run into a policy like this one:

 Because gap years are designed as enrichment opportunities, we ask that you do not attend another university or participate in a program that awards college credit during your period of deferral.